 Jackson B. Miller, Ph.D. – Faculty Representative

-Professor of Communication Arts and the Director of Forensics at Linfield College.
+Professor of Communication Arts, Director of Forensics, and Dean of Faculty at Linfield College.
 His previous education includes degrees from Ohio University and Southern Illinois University with an emphasis in rhetorical criticism and performance studies.
 Dr. Miller’s interests include protest and reform rhetoric, performance theory, and the philosophy of communication.
 He has been actively involved in competitive forensics since 1988, and he has served as the director of the speech and debate program at Linfield College since 2001.

 Mary P. Stern – Community Representative